cfech/spring-security/README.md

 - sha-256, 1024 iterations and random 8-byte salt

 ### Pbkdf2PasswordEncoder ###
-- can use but not recommended
+- can use in production but not recommended
 - has become less secure over last few years
 - susceptible to brute force attacks